How to Visit Colombia’s Rosario Islands from Cartagena

 High End Luxury Resorts

-It’s important to keep in mind, due to the infrastructure, they aren’t extravagant, but they offer nice amenities like TVs and A/C and are less rustic than the eco-lodge style hotels in the Rosario Islands proper.
+It’s important to keep in mind, due to the infrastructure, they aren’t necessarily extravagant, but they offer nice amenities like TVs and A/C and are less rustic than the eco-lodge style bungalows of most hotels in the Rosario Islands proper.

 The very best and the most unique is Hotel Las Islas.